grandeurdev/arduino-sdk/README.md

 ## Project

 Project is the main class of the SDK.
-When SDK connects with Grandeur, this class represents your cloud project.
-But Arduino SDK's functionality is limited to devices and datastore APIs which are wrapped by their respective classes.
+When SDK connects with Grandeur, this class represents your cloud project, tuned down to the device scope.
+There are only two APIs you can interact with: device and datastore, which are represented by their respective classes.

 This class exposes the following methods: